mighe/ssbi/README.md

 At the moment ssbi does not rely on compiler theory, even if it could be very useful: consider this as a precise architectural choice, *maybe* one day the project will switch to more formal algorithms.

+### Contribute
+I want to improve my Scala proficiency, so feel free to open an issue also to provide style suggestions.

+If you want to add to add some feature:
+- fork this repository
+- add specs
+- add code
+- open a pull request

 ### Credits

 Sample programs from https://github.com/gokselgoktas/brainfuck/tree/master/examples